How to Fix Slow Boot Time in Windows 10?

 Perform a fresh Install

-If you have tried everything else and still facing the slow boot issue on your system, then it is the time to consider a fresh OS install.
-Try to re-install a fresh copy of Windows 10 with the Anniversary Update.
-Do not forget to take backup of all your files and folders before going for a fresh install, as it will wipe out all your existing data from the system.
-A fresh install will definitely help you fix your slow boot time issue instantly and effectively.
+If you have tried everything else and are still facing the slow boot issue on your system, then it is time to consider a fresh OS install.
+Try to reinstall a fresh copy of Windows 10 with the Anniversary Update.
+Do not forget to take a backup of all your files and folders before going for a fresh install, as it will wipe out all your existing data from the system.
+A fresh install will help you fix your slow boot time issue instantly and effectively.

-You can follow these simple steps to speed up your system boot time effectively.
-Apart from it, consider cleaning your C drive (a drive which holds OS) by deleting all unnecessary files, icons, and shortcuts from it.
-You can also shift large and heavy files (other than Operating system files) from C drive to some other drive.
-It will help you boost your boot process multifold.
-This way you can save your precious time and efforts as well.
+Follow these simple steps to speed up your system boot time effectively.
+Also, consider cleaning your C drive (which holds the OS) by deleting all unnecessary files, icons, and shortcuts.
+You can also shift large and heavy files (other than Operating system files) from the C drive to another drive.
+This will help you boost your boot process multifold, saving you precious time and effort.

-Summary: Many factors can affect your system boot time negatively.
-These factors may include hardware or software or other issues.
-In this article, we can discuss ways to fix slow boot time on Windows 10 system.
+Summary: Many factors can negatively affect your system boot time.
+These factors may include hardware, software, or other issues.
+In this article, we will discuss ways to fix slow boot time on a Windows 10 system.